 - Description of bicycle and parts (preferably a photo) -- make, model, colour, any installed accessories or distinguishing marks.

-You should also contact your home owner's or tenant's insurance and inquire about an endorsement for your bicycle(s), if their replacement cost is high enough.
+You should also contact your home owner's or tenant's insurance and inquire about an endorsement for your bicycle(s).

 How to Lock a Bike